Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 Yeah, I am back to work on back to work in a different capacity.
 I’m not on the tools as a trade anymore.
 I’m more managing the business.
-And I had a lot of time off work and a hell of a lot of time mainly backtalk backers part time, I’m very fortunate that my wife works so we’re able to, you know, make a bit of changes to the family, you know, finances and and be okay with it.
+And I had a lot of time off work and a hell of a lot of time mainly backtalk backers part-time, I’m very fortunate that my wife works so we’re able to, you know, make a bit of change to the family, you know, finances and be okay with it.
 So we’re kind of, you know, we’re just sort of started to come out of it now, five years later.
 And

 young children as well.

-Okay, thanks for Thanks for having me.
+Okay, thanks for having me.
 And look forward to talking to you again soon.

-Well, I hope you enjoyed another episode of the transatlantic podcast.
+Well, I hope you enjoyed another episode of the Recovery after Stroke podcast.
 If you have experienced a stroke and got a laugh, and got a lot out of this interview, please do get in touch.
-Also feel free to share this with others and that you may feel my benefit.
-Finally, if you’re watching on the YouTube channel, hit the thumbs up button on the bottom right of the video.
+Also, feel free to share this with others so that you may feel my benefit.
+Finally, if you’re watching on the YouTube channel, hit the thumbs-up button on the bottom right of the video.
 This will help the video rank better and become more widely by others searching for this kind of content.
 Thanks for watching.
 Thanks for listening.
 And thanks for visiting the website. w w w dot the trends.

-This has been a production of https://recoveryafterstroke.com/ Check out our page on Facebook and start a conversation by leaving a [email protected]/thetransitloungepodcast.
-Subscribe to the show on iTunes and check us out on Twitter.
-The presenters and special So this podcast intend to provide accurate and helpful information to their listeners.
+This has been a production of https://recoveryafterstroke.com/ subscribe to the show on iTunes and check us out on Twitter.
+The presenters and special So this podcast intends to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek advice from a qualified health professional before acting on any of the information provided by any of Recovery After Stroke podcasts.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the Recovery After Stroke podcasts.

 Watch this episode on the YouTube channel.
 Click here and subscribe for updates.